 "My comeback has been bumpy, to say the least.
 I knew it was going to be hard.
 I relapsed again in November of 2019 but I am determined to achieve my goal of attending college in the fall of 2020.
 As for the community at large, I want to continue contributing to the childhood cancer community online, through youth advocacy groups and at Children's Hospital Colorado.
 I intend to use my college education in the medical field, either through research or interacting with patients directly in nursing or as a doctor.
 Facing cancer has been a challenge I wouldn't wish on anyone but I would tell others that conquering cancer both mentally and physically has taught me leadership and perspective, skills I am taking to college with me that are not on my transcript.
 Instead of limiting me, cancer has motivated me to take on the future, no holding back."

 Finn is 16 years old and in 10th grade.
 He is an avid Nordic skier and baseball player.
 You'll find him gaming, playing outside, or taking care of his chickens!

-Addie is 16 years old and a junior in high school.
+Addie is 18 years old and a freshman at the Colorado School of Mines.
 She is a ski racer and soccer player, along with being a huge Harry Potter fan!

-Caitlin is 25 years old and graduated from the Air Force Academy!
-She is currently serving in the Air Force Space Command.
+Caitlin is 27 years old and graduated from the Air Force Academy!
+She lives in Spokane, Washington with her wife Cicily, and two dogs.
 You'll find her mountain biking or skinning up the tallest mountain in sight!